 For the icing

 - Beat the shortening and vanilla together until smooth and fluffly, about 2 minutes.
 Turn your mixer to low and add the powdered sugar.
-Then begin adding the milk, 1 Tbsp at a time.
-Once all of the powdered sugar is incorporated turn the mixer to high speed and beat for about 3 minutes.
+Then begin adding the milk, 1 tablespoon at a time.
+Once all of the powdered sugar is incorporated turn the mixer to high speed and beat for about 3 minutes.⅓ Cup Vegetable Shortening, ½ teaspoon Vanilla, 2 Cup Powdered Sugar, 2 Tablespoon Non-Dairy Milk

 - Prepare your piping bag with desired tip.
 Place the icing in the bag and decorate the cake to your liking.